COLLEGE FACILITIES

 Supervised areas for recreational activities at lunchtime include:

-• The Library/Resource Centre – this facility is available to any student to borrow/return books, study and/or research, reading, completion of set work, the borrowing/use of board games and computer use.
+The LRC – this facility is available to any student to read, study, borrow/use the board games or chess table.

 Out-of-Bounds